 If a client disagrees with a decision DCJ has made, they should first discuss their concerns with the staff member that made the decision.
 The next step, if they still believe that DCJ made the wrong decision, is to ask for a formal review of the decision.

 DCJ decisions that cannot be appealed:

-Decisions to end a Rent Choice subsidy when the client has been given the maximum 36 months assistance cannot be appealed.
+- To end a Rent Choice Assist subsidy when the client has been given the maximum 36 months assistance.